A glimpse into the LittleCITY office

 I also decided on a graphic or a text besides my own photos too.
 I bought it for a few francs on Etsy and then ordered it as Aluminium Dibond, just like the photos.

-I had incidentally ordered a picture in cooperation with ifolor three years ago.
+I had incidentally ordered a picture in cooperation with ifolor a few years ago.
 Back then, it was a Gallery Print for the living room.
 These prints are very high quality and I can also recommend them to you.
 The Gallery Prints are better suited to places where there’s no direct light on the picture.
 This is because the glass on the surface reflects relatively strongly when exposed to direct light.

 Next to my second desk, which is reserved only for the LittleCITY shop and packing orders, you can also see a small picture of the Bergsee Bungalow.
 I simply had to capture our favourite project from 2017 somewhere!
 Here I opted for a wall display with a frameless wooden board (reflective).

 The LittleCITY wooden sign on the left-hand wall, which is home-made, was given to us by a dear friend by the way.
 A real little gem!

 By the way, if you’re thinking where’s Adi’s office table in the photos now, you’re not mistaken.
 If you follow him on Instagram you might already have had one or two glimpses into his domain in his story.
 Next door there is a small room where Adi mostly works and where he has set up his DIY film studio.

 Behind the follow-me picture from Jordan, one of my favourite pictures from the last years by the way, there’s also a small bathroom.
 However, we don’t use it as a bathroom.
 The room is mainly used as a warehouse for packaging material and storage space for photo boxes, tripods, whiteboards, etc. And for our (far too rarely used) ironing board.

 That wraps up the little peek into my office.
 I hope you enjoyed the blog!

 Where do you prefer working at home?
 In an office, in comfort on the sofa or preferably at the living room table?